-Top 10 Non-Clinical Healthcare Jobs
+Top 15 Non-Clinical Healthcare Jobs

 When we think of hospitals, we think of sick people, and getting shots, and nurses sticking needles in our arms.

-Top 10 Non-Clinical Healthcare Jobs:
+Top 15 Non-Clinical Healthcare Jobs:

 Medical transcriptionists keep records and stay entirely behind the scenes.
 This job is great if you are detail oriented, can keep track of documents and files, and don’t like a lot of interaction with people.
 Basically, if you are an organizer and you remember everything, this job is for you.
 The job will have you listen carefully to audio recordings of doctor notes and write them down.